OfficeDev/teams-toolkit/docs/fx-core/spfx-help.md

 ## 3. Failure to add additional SPFx tab<a name="addfeature"></a>

 Multi-tab SPFx project is supported in Teams Toolkit.
 To add an additional SPFx tab, you can try "Add features" and select "SPFx tab".
-Behind the scenes, Yeoman generator is executed according to configuration file(.yo-rc.json) in current solution.
+Behind the scenes, Yeoman Generator is executed according to the configuration file (.yo-rc.json) in the current solution.

-If .yo-rc.json file doesn't exist in your SPFx project, adding SPFx tab might fail with potential issues.
+If .yo-rc.json file doesn't exist in your SPFx project, adding SPFx tab will fail with the following error:

 #### SPFx.NoConfigurationFile
 ![image](../images/fx-core/spfx/spfx-no-configuration-file.png)

+### Remediation

 Please follow the instructions here to continue: